Join other 4thWay HNW investors: harness your combined power for an even better deal

 Loanpad* tells us it reached profitability on a monthly basis in June 2021 and it states that it will remain profitable from now on.

-Its published accounts can't confirm this for certain, as they're abridged accounts for smaller companies, yet they indicate that it most likely is making profits, perhaps in the region of six figures in 2022.
+Its published accounts for the 2022 and 2023 calendar years can't confirm this for certain, as they're abridged (and unaudited) accounts for smaller companies, yet they strongly indicate that it most likely is annually making six-figure profits, while its cash balance is growing.

 Proplend | profitable

-Proplend* had its first profitable calendar year in 2022, according to its most recent, unaudited accounts, making £130,000.
-In the prior two years it appeared to already be close; limited information indicated it had just small losses even through the pandemic and the following year.
+In the prior two years it appears that it was already close to profitability.
+Limited information indicates it had just small losses even through the pandemic and the following year.

 Rebuildingsociety | unprofitable?